-Florida Dog Bite Lawyers
+Florida Dog Bite Attorneys

 Floridians, like most of the nation, tend to have a strong affection for man’s best friend.
 Even so, hundreds of dog bites occur each year.
 An analysis of these bites reveal that small children under the age of 10 are most at risk of suffering a Florida dog bite.
 While death from dog bites are rare, there are approximately two deaths per year caused by dog bites.